 A content marketing schedule can take whatever form is best for you, whether that’s a spreadsheet, a calendar app, or notebook, as long as it is effective at keeping you consistent.

-Here are a few of my top choices;
+Here are two of my top choices;

 Google Drive offers free shared calendars and an office suite, which includes spreadsheets that allow teams to collaborate from different locations simultaneously.

 Hootsuite allows you to schedule posts ahead of time to multiple channels with one click.
 Super helpful.
 For example, you could schedule ten posts over three weeks all at once.
-This service is free with four or less social media accounts connected.
+This service is free with four or fewer social media accounts connected.